 Irish Town is one of the oldest streets in Gibraltar.
 It runs from Main Street, just south of Casemates Square to John Mackintosh Square, parallel to the heavily fortified Line Wall.
 Today it is a pedestrian precinct with bars, restaurants and coffee shops.
 Scattered between them are old established businesses such as the Gibraltar Chart Agency, suppliers of Admiralty charts, produced for over 200 years, a Moroccan fruit and vegetable shop and a ‘proper’ ironmonger.
-The latter two look as if they have been there almost as long as the Admiralty have been producing charts.
+The latter two looks as if they have been there almost as long as the Admiralty have been producing charts.
+Many people wonder how Irish Town acquired its name.

 Despite its prominence, as one of the main streets on The Rock, there is some controversy as to how the street acquired its’ name.